lanavasilieva/Syberry-Academy-Test-Task-For-Developers/intervals.md

 This task requires approximately 12 to 48 working hours to solve.
 It does not mean that **you** will solve it in 12-48 hours.
 It is ok to spend as many hours as you think is needed. <br>

 We suggest you spend at least several hours reading the task and modeling the solution.
 We tested this task on our engineers: several Syberry Junior Developers on average spent 10 hours reading and thinking and approximately 2 hours of programming it.

+### Task Deadline: 1 week
+We start a countdown from the moment you clicked the "Registration" button on the Academy website. <br>
+We accept applications before Friday, November 13, 2020, 11:59 PM (GMT+3)

 ### Applied Music Theory